Incorruptible

 Not Disqualified

 Everyone who competes [agonízomai - to contend for victory, straining every nerve to the uttermost] in the games exercises self-control in all things.
 They then do it to receive a perishable wreath, but we an imperishable [incorruptible].
-Therefore, I run in such a way as not without aim [adelos - without attending to the prescribed marks or lines]; I box in such a way as not beating the air; but I discipline [bring into subjection to hardship] my body and make it my slave so that after I have preached to others, I myself will not be disqualified [adokimos - unworthy, unapproved].
+Therefore, I run in such a way as not without aim [adelos - without attending to the prescribed marks or lines]; I box in such a way as not beating the air; but I discipline [bring into subjection, to hardship] my body and make it my slave so that after I have preached to others, I myself will not be disqualified [adokimos - unworthy, unapproved].
 1 Corinthians 9:25-27

 The Apostle Paul was passionate about the call he received from his mother's womb to serve the living God and bring the gospel's good news to the Gentile world.
 He was more than willing to suffer much for that highest of purposes.
 An athlete and a boxer characterize the terminology he uses in describing his commitment.
 His priority is the heralding of the gospel to anyone who will listen.
 He recognizes that his running is with a particular goal: winning souls to Christ.
 The goal is the ultimate, incorruptible prize.